310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 I heard today was your birthday, so I came over to celebrate~♪

-Wawa—Why are you bowing your head down in apology?
+Wawa— Why are you bowing your head down in apology?
 Please, you don’t have to feel guilty about this~!

 I didn’t come here because I had spare time during my summer break!
 I came because I wanted to celebrate your birthday~